oottppxx/enigma2/scripts/party/README.md

 ## Summary

-The party.py script allows one to create disk images, with a specified partition layout, for boxes like Zgemma H7, Mut@nt HD51, Opticum/AX51, Vimastec VS1500, and maybe others.
+The party.py script allows one to create disk images, with a specified partition layout, for boxes like Zgemma H7, Mut@nt/Opticum/AX HD51, Vimastec VS1500, and maybe others.

 It's currently hard coded for OpenATV 6.4 recovery_emmc images, and it probably